Podcast Ep 41: Polycythemia Vera, Ischemic Hepatitis & More

 Which of the following conditions can result in refractory hypokalemia that is not correctable by the administration of potassium?

-A 29-year-old male is brought to the ED for a gunshot wound to the right chest.
+A 29-year-old man is brought to the ED for a gunshot wound to the right chest.
 He is diagnosed with a right-sided hemopneumothorax.
 A tube thoracostomy is subsequently performed with immediate drainage of 250 cc of blood.
 The nurse connects the chest tube to a commercial suction device, and a chest radiograph is performed that confirms proper placement.
 You note an absence of respiratory fluctuation of the fluid level in the drainage tube.
 A repeat chest X-ray shows the right-sided hemothorax remains.
 Which of the following is true regarding this finding?

 A. An air leak is present